noahehall/theBookOfNoah/0current/aws/0servers.md

 - user data: field to pass a shell script/file that executes on first boot of an EC2

+  - remember, this adds to the time it takes for the ec2 to launch and be ready for use!
+  - so how important is the initial boot time?

+    - long lived instances may not be as critical (e.g. a db instance)
+    - but short lived instances (e.g. servers in an autoscale config) need fast boot times

   - anything you can script can be accomplished on startup
   - ^ e.g. software patches, download latest software, etc
   - data scripts run as the root user on linux and only execute on the initial boot